-- 5.1 The project manager shall prepare information about the proposed project for consideration by stakeholders (internal and external) including whether or not the works would have triggered a requirement for planning permit under relevant planning schemes if the exemption did not exist. - 5.2 Internal stakeholders will be consulted prior to finalizing information and activities for external consultation, including seeking advice from the Community Relations Department. - 5.3 The Sponsor will approve the information and activities for external consultation. - 5.4 The following community consultation on the proposed project is to take place for projects that would have triggered a requirement for planning permit under relevant planning schemes if the exemption did not exist.
+- 5.1 The Project Manager will prepare information about the proposed project for consideration by stakeholders (internal and external) including whether or not the works would have triggered a requirement for planning permit under relevant planning schemes if the exemption did not exist. - This information will refer to all prior engagement undertaken related to the project i.e. extensive engagement may have been undertaken with the community to develop a reserve master plan or urban design framework that identifies the project and it's priority for the community. - 5.2 The Project Manager will refer this information to Internal stakeholders for advice prior to finalizing the information and will seek assistance from the Community Relations Department regarding proposed activities for community engagement5.3 The Sponsor will approve the information and activities for community engagement. - 5.4 Engagement Activities - 5.4.1 The following community engagement activities apply for projects that would have triggered a requirement for planning permit under relevant planning schemes if the exemption did not exist.